 In 1967 when the automotive technology program was started at Northeastern Junior College in the old Jamison Hall building located on Second Street, it was enough for a student to have a love of cars, a passion for engines and the ability to turn a wrench.
 Most automotive repair involved taking things out and putting things back in.
 Times have certainly changed.
 Today’s automotive and diesel technicians have to be computer savvy, be good at math and know electronics pretty well plus understand aerodynamics and they have to know how to turn a wrench, but with far greater precision.
 For NJC, staying up on automotive technology has been one of the great challenges of the program and also one of the biggest demands of the industry.

-Being recognized by the National Automotive Technicians Education Foundation (NATEF) for Automotive Service Excellence (ASE) is a huge stamp of approval on any automotive training program.
+Being recognized by the ASE Education Foundation for Automotive Service Excellence (ASE) is a huge stamp of approval on any automotive training program.
 Northeastern recently received designation on not one, but two of its automotive programs.
 The automotive technology program was renewed for ASE certification and the diesel program received this recognition for the first time this year.

 The purpose of the accreditation process for automotive technician training program is to improve the quality of training offered at secondary and post-secondary, public and proprietary schools.

 To get this accreditation, both of the college’s programs were closely evaluated by NATEF in all areas from its facilities to the number of instructional hours.
 NJC clearly demonstrated that it has skilled instructors and the latest tools and equipment to engage and teach students well in these areas.

 “We are proud of this coveted recognition and our ability to produce competent technicians and employable students so desperately needed by the automotive industry,” says Stanton Gartin, Vice President of Academics at the college.